aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/nginx.md

 ## Step 3: Check built-in Nginx dashboard in OpenSearch

-For Nginx logs, Log Hub creates a built-in sample dashboard.
+For Nginx logs, Centralized Logging with OpenSearch creates a built-in sample dashboard.

 1. Open OpenSearch dashboard in your browser.
 2. Go to **Dashboard** section in the left sidebar.
-3. Find the dashboard which name starts with `<the application pipeline>`.
+3. Find the dashboard whose name starts with `<the application pipeline>`.

 ## Sample Dashboard